protojour/domain-engine/docs/src/def.md

 ## Anonymous `def`s

-It is possible to use _anonymous_ `def`s.
-They usually appear inline in other expressions:
+It is possible to create _anonymous_ definitions.
+They are often used inline with other expressions.

 ```ontol
 def some_def (